komodoooo/Arb-tool/README.md

 Only avaible on Linux, |Tested on a linux subsystem.|

 # New featuers
+1) Added error reports
+2) Restyled the lookup command: now it's work with an API, [this](https://ipwhois.app)
-1) More compatibiliy with the gems
+3) More compatibiliy with the gems
-2) More faster with Threads
+4) More faster with Threads
-3) Colors, colors!
+5) Colors, colors!

-Version upgrade (1.7.3 to 1.7.4)
+Version upgrade (1.7.4 to 1.7.5)

 # Credits